Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Related work

 \section{Related work}

 This section discusses recent methods used for building damage classification using satellite images.
-Since the xView2 challenge \citep{xBDdataset} in 2019, many researchers have tried various techniques from Siamese networks \citep{siam-att-unet, siam-att-unet2}, to convolutional networks \citep{detectron, rescuenet}, to attention mechanisms \citep{bdanet} to solve the problem of damage classification.
+Since the xView2 challenge \citep{xBDdataset} in 2019, many researchers have tried various techniques from Siamese networks \citep{siam-att-unet, siam-att-unet2}, to convolutional networks \citep{detectron, rescuenet}, to attention mechanisms \citep{bdanet} for solving the problem of damage classification.

-Earlier models, such as \citet{siam-att-unet2}, combined the UNet model with the Siamese architecture where the UNet model learns the semantic segmentation of buildings and the Siamese network focuses on the damage classification by comparing the segmented outputs. \citet{siam-att-unet} further developed the model by using attention-based UNet where attention is applied to the incoming layers from the encoder module before fusing with the up-sampled features in the decoder.
+Earlier models, such as the one done by \citet{siam-att-unet2}, combined the UNet model with the Siamese architecture where the UNet model learns the semantic segmentation of buildings and the Siamese network focuses on the damage classification by comparing the segmented outputs. \citet{siam-att-unet} further developed the model by using attention-based UNet where attention is applied to the incoming layers from the encoder module before fusing with the up-sampled features in the decoder.
 These architectures rely on global features learned from pre- and post-disaster images that are then merged to learn the change (here, damage) at the final stage.
-Since the majority of parameters prioritize learning the global features for a single image, this setting makes it difficult for the model to benefit from the multi-task supervision required to learn the change.
+Since the majority of parameters prioritize learning the global features for a single image, this setting makes it difficult for the model to learn the change from the benefit of the multi-task supervision.

-\citet{rescuenet} drew insights from DeepLabv3+ and adapted it for damage classification by using a backbone of Dilated ResNet and Atrous Spatial Pyramid Pooling module to generate multi-scale features from pre- and post-disaster images, then comparing their differences to learn the temporal change.
-Similar to Siamese networks, a large set of layers of this model focus on learning the changes in images separately, which limits the learning capacity of the last few layers to make an efficient change detection.
+\citet{rescuenet} drew insights from DeepLabv3+ and came up with RescueNet model.
+They used a backbone of Dilated ResNet and Atrous Spatial Pyramid Pooling module to generate multi-scale features from pre- and post-disaster images and then compared their differences to learn the temporal change.
+Similar to the concern with the Siamese networks, a large set of layers of this model focuses on learning the changes in images separately, which limits the learning capacity of the last few layers to make an efficient change detection.
 Additionally, this model uses multi-scale features to capture input image variations, but these features are later simply concatenated and passed into a convolutional block for the final output.
 Because the change itself could be of varying resolutions, a hierarchical or multi-scale analysis would be useful to generate a better quality temporal change mask.